 The IKEA name combines the initials of IKEA founder, Ingvar Kamprad, (IK) with the first letters from the names of the farm and village where he grew up – Elmtaryd and Agunnaryd (EA).
 The IKEA logo has hardly changed during the company’s history and the 1967 version remains a consistent symbol of the IKEA business.

 The IKEA product range is wide in several ways.
-First, it's wide infunction: you'll find everything you need to furnish your home, from plants and livingroom furnishings to toys and whole kitchens.
-Second it's wide in style.
+Firstly, it is diverse in function: you'll find everything you need to furnish your home, from plants and living room furnishings to toys and whole kitchens.
+Secondly, it is diverse in style.
 The romantic at heart will find just as much as the minimalist.
 And finally, by being coordinated, the range is wide in function and style at the same time, and at all times.
 No matter which style you prefer, there is something for everyone.

 All the IKEA products in the store are supported by price and product information that makes it easy for visitors to serve themselves.
 Customer involvement contributes to low prices.

 Together we save money!

 The LAMPAN was created from the fundamental idea that it is possible to combine an extremely low price with beautiful design and high quality.
 With the low price in mind, our designers began by reviewing the whole production process, including materials used, logistics and labour and transport costs.
 The outcome was a successful new packing method where the lampshade could be used as a bucket for the lamp base.